rsnakamura/iperflexer/iperflexer/readme.rst

    make html

 And it will output the html files to ``build/html``.

-I also `rsync` the html files to a folder where my apache server can see it so if you build it before I remember to get rid of that in the Makefile you will likely see an error but that shouldn't affect the built documentation (although if just by coincidence you have the exact same file structure as me it might clobber something (sorry)).
+.. note:: I `rsync` the html files to a folder where my apache server can see it so if you build it before I remember to get rid of that in the Makefile you will likely see an error but that shouldn't affect the built documentation (although if just by coincidence you have the exact same file structure as me it might clobber something (sorry)).
+I am also syncing the html to `python <https://pythonhosted.org/iperflexer/>`_ so until this is frozen you might be prompted for a password.